 PyMAPDL command line interface#

-For your convenience, PyMAPDL package includes a command line interface which allows you to launch, stop and list local MAPDL instances.
+For your convenience, PyMAPDL package includes a command line interface which allows you to launch, stop, list, and execute commands on MAPDL instances.

 Launch MAPDL instances#